 Stephen died in suspicious circumstances and she married again in 1832, this time to Aaron Burr, the former Vice President who also killed Alexander Hamilton.

-There have also been reports of a disembodied voice coming from inside a old grandfather clock and a Hessian soldier who emerges from painting on the wall.
+There have also been reports of a disembodied voice coming from inside an old grandfather clock and a Hessian soldier who emerges from painting on the wall.

-Fort William Henry Museum is actually a replica which was built in the 1950s to represent the original British stronghold just off of Lake George.
+Reportedly one of the most haunted forts in America, Fort William Henry is actually a replica that was built in the 1950s to represent the original British stronghold just off of Lake George.

 However, this certainly does not seem to have discouraged the hundreds who died in a bloody massacre here from returning after death to haunt the area.